javglex/FSND-capstone/README.md

 ## API Reference

+This project is a backend API for viewing and managing listings such as in ecommerce.
+A listing represents an item that will be put up for sale.
+The reason why I wanted to create this API is because I want to expand it and use it for a real world project.

 ### Getting Started
 - Base URL: This app can run either locally or from Heroku.
 Backend app is set to be hosted locally in `http://127.0.0.1:5000/`, and on Heroku in `https://fsnd-capstone-javi.herokuapp.com/`
 - Authentication: Auth0.
 - NOTE: we only have one existing user in DB (user_id = 1).
 Use this ID when creating new listings.
 In future projects, we will automatically create user IDs with Auth0 hooks.

 ## To run application:

 ### You should have setup.sh and requirements.txt available